 What framework to choose when building an LMS?

-Developing the best learning management system requires technologies that are fresh, constantly upgraded by their official vendors, and work well together.
+The best learning management system development requires technologies that are fresh, constantly upgraded by their official vendors, and work well together.
 Therefore, we would suggest opting for modern frameworks that will ensure flexibility and security for your platform in the years to come.

 Aside from the coding itself and the team involved in the process, developing an LMS brings a number of additional items you need to pay attention to before starting the project.
 Each of them may influence the final budget of LMS pricing.
 The additional items include: